 Subscription-free Sky

 If you like the idea of getting extra digital TV channels via satellite, but don't fancy paying a monthly subscription to Sky, there are some other options.
-There are a number of subscription-free channels that can be received with a dish and decoder - See Sky's list of free-to-air channels.
+There are several subscription-free channels that can be received with a dish and decoder - See Sky's list of free-to-air channels.

 Here are the ways of getting some satellite channels without a subscription: